Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Introduction

 \section{Introduction}

-Multiple target tracking (\mtt) is the processing of sets of measurements obtained from multiple sources in order to maintain estimates of the targets' current states\footnote{The ultimate output from an MTT algorithm is a set of target trajectories, i.e., a set of target state sequences.
-In MTT, a multi-target \emph{tracker} produces estimates of target trajectories, while a multi-target \emph{filter} produces estimates of the current set of targets.
+Multiple target tracking (\mtt) is the processing of sets of measurements obtained from multiple sources in order to maintain estimates of the targets' current states\footnote{ In MTT, a multi-target \emph{tracker} produces estimates of target trajectories (state sequences), while a multi-target \emph{filter} produces estimates of the current set of targets.
 In this paper, we focus on filtering, whereas forming target trajectories is outside the scope of the paper.}.
 Solving the \mtt problem is complicated by the fact that---in addition to noise, missed detections and clutter---the number of targets is unknown and time-varying.
 Point target \mtt is defined as tracking targets that give rise to at most one measurement per target at each time step, and extended target \mtt is defined as tracking targets that potentially give rise to more than one measurement at each time step, where the set of measurements are spatially distributed around the extended target.

 The focus of this paper is on extended targets.
 A target may give rise to more than one measurement if the resolution of the sensor, the size of the target, and the distance between target and sensor, are such that multiple resolution cells of the sensor are occupied by a single target.
 Examples of such scenarios include vehicle tracking using automotive radars, tracking of ships with marine radar stations, and person tracking using laser range sensors.
 An introduction to extended target tracking and a comprehensive overview of the literature is given in \cite{GranstromBR:2017}.